KhoudiaThiam/run_taxprofiler/README.md

-# nf-core-taxprofiler-
+# nf-core-taxprofiler

-Automated script for running the pipeline nf-core/taxprofiler
+## Automation script for running the pipeline nf-core/taxprofiler